 Once inside, the seating is lavish and the stage is grand.
 There’s no bad view in the house.
 I was located in a side booth to the left and felt very close to the stage.
 There’s professional video being taken of the show that is available for purchase after the performance.

 Guests also have the ability to meet the dancers before the show and take pictures with them.
 During the show, someone will approach you with a tablet so you can look at the proofs and see if you want to purchase any pictures.
 The cost per picture is roughly $15-$20USD and, unlike the restaurant, the photo purchase option does not accept credit cards.

 This is a nice venue with a distinguished audience, so you should come dressed accordingly.
 Dresses are recommended for ladies, a blazer and tie for men.
 Buenos is a very fancy city, with its residents priding themselves on appearance.
 You won’t find tights or leggings here, but you’ll find plenty of stiletto heels and freshly shined leather shoes.

-As I was walking to the venue from the train, I wore flats. you don’t have to dress perfectly, but make an effort to look nice.
-November is the beginning of summer in Buenos Aires so I felt no need to bring a sweater, but feel free to bring one in case you feel chilly during the show.
+As I was walking to the venue from the train, I wore flats.
+You don’t have to dress perfectly, but make an effort to look nice.
+November is the beginning of summer in Buenos Aires so I felt no need to bring a sweater, but bring one if you have a tendency to get chilly in air conditioned settings.